 Begin by spending a couple of hours reading previous discussions on the Not A Pushy Mum (NAPM) forum.
 You will learn a lot about how the industry works and which UK agencies are rated highly by the members.

 Meanwhile, keep looking for unpaid opportunities that your child could take part in.
 Every project helps their CV and also increases their acting abilities.

 Keep them active in classes which they enjoy and may be useful, whether that is drama, youth theatre, dance, musical instruments or horse riding.
 Casting directors often look for a child actor who can skateboard or play football well.

 And keep your child’s school grades high.
 When you are applying for a child performance license you must ask for the school’s permission to take time off if it is needed.
 They won’t do that if your child is ill every other week or if the child’s homework rarely appears in school.
-Oftsed gives no leeway to a school’s rating because their performance was affected by a busy child actor.
+Ofsted gives no leeway to a school’s rating because their attendance and exam performance was affected by a busy child actor.

 Please be careful how you talk to your child about the search for an agent.
 You should be doing this because they want to act.

 Your child will need encouragement and appropriate preparation for assessment days.
 But don’t tell them that 10 agencies have said no, or leave them in limbo waiting.

 You, as a parent, will already be trying to cope emotionally with the level of rejection.